-If you are using Fucidin H Cream on a child, you should use around half of the fingertip units listed above.
-Although, you should still use an adult finger to measure out the required amount of Fucidin H Cream FTUs needed.
+If you are using Fucidin H cream on a child, you should use around half of the fingertip units listed above.
+However, you should still use an adult finger to measure out the required amount of Fucidin H cream FTUs needed.

 If you are pregnant or breastfeeding, it is recommended that you don’t use the medication for an extended period of time.
 You should always check with your GP or midwife before using any medicines when you are pregnant or breastfeeding.

 It’s important to note that Fucidin H cream should only be applied in accordance with instructions from your doctor.
 Your doctor will tell you the recommended dose of cream to use and instructions on how to apply the correct amount.